Extreme Championship Wrestling: 1994: Secession from the NWA

+1995–1999: Rapid growth and launch of pay-per-view events

-ECW Arena and television syndication (1994–2001)
+ECW Arena shows and television syndication expansion

-The bulk of ECW's shows remained at the ECW Arena, a former warehouse secluded under a section of Interstate 95.
+ECW's primary venue was the ECW Arena, a former warehouse secluded under a section of Interstate 95.
 Seating comprised simple folding chairs and four sets of portable bleachers, with the unconventional scene reflective of the gritty style of the promotion itself.
-Shows were broadcast on a Philadelphia local cable sports station (SportsChannel America's local affiliate, SportsChannel Philadelphia) on Tuesday evenings.
+It was from this venue that ECW's TV show ECW Hardcore TV was filmed for broadcast on a Philadelphia local cable sports station (SportsChannel America's local affiliate, SportsChannel Philadelphia) on Tuesday evenings.
 After Sports Channel Philadelphia went off the air in 1997, the show moved to WPPX-TV 61.
 It later moved to a former independent broadcast station (WGTW 48) in Philadelphia on either Friday or Saturday night, and at 1:00 a.m. or at 2:00 a.m.
 Shows were also aired on the MSG Network in NYC on Friday nights (early Saturday morning) at 2:00 a.m.
 Due to the obscurity of the stations and ECW itself, as well as the lack of FCC oversight at that late hour, many times expletives and violence were not edited out of these showings, along with extensive use of copyrighted music and music videos.

-Paul Heyman and cross promotion with the WWF and the USWA (1996–1997)

-In 1995, Tod Gordon sold Extreme Championship Wrestling, Inc., to his head booker, Paul Heyman, trading as HHG Corporation.
+In 1995, Tod Gordon sold Extreme Championship Wrestling, to his head booker, Paul Heyman, trading as HHG Corporation.
 Afterward, Gordon remained in ECW as a figurehead commissioner.
-Years after being the ECW "Commissioner", Gordon left ECW in May 1997, his absence was explained on-air that he retired from wrestling due to family.
+Years after being the ECW "Commissioner", Gordon left ECW in May 1997; his absence was explained on-air that he retired from wrestling due to family.
 Rumors circulated, however, that Gordon was fired by Heyman after he was suspected as a "locker room mole" for a rival wrestling promotion, helping to lure talent to World Championship Wrestling.